Successive Point-of-Interest Recommendation with Local Differential Privacy: Proposed Method

-We further consider an optimization technique to estimate the perturbed gradients accurately.
-In a non-private setting, the matrix factorization process can stop when the prediction error is small enough.
-However, under a private setting, the recommendation server cannot stop the learning process before $k$ iterations because each user submits perturbed gradients to the server.
-Accordingly, the existing method \cite{b12} lets users split their privacy budget over $k$ iterations, where each gradient submission guarantees $\varepsilon/k$-LDP.
+\textbf{(1) Learning with user group} Generally, the non-private recommendation systems will stop the learning process when the objective function converges.
+However, under a privacy-preserving setting, the server continues the learning process during a predefined number of iterations because the participants are supposed to submit perturbed gradients at each iteration.
+For example, \cite{shin2018privacy} sets a fixed number of iterations $i$.
+At each iteration, each user submits a perturbed gradient using $\frac{\varepsilon}{i}$ privacy budget, which guarantees the entire learning process satisfies $\varepsilon$-LDP.

-When answering multiple questions, the authors of \cite{b15} proved that partitioning users into groups is better than splitting the privacy budget in terms of accuracy of the aggregated result under LDP.
-Our optimization is based on this idea.
-Specifically, we partition the users randomly into $k$ groups and ask each user group to submit their perturbed gradients using the entire privacy budget.
-After that, the recommendation server stochastically updates the POI latent matrix with the mean of the perturbed gradients of each user group.
+When answering multiple questions, Wang et al. \cite{wang2017locally} proved that partitioning users into groups and assigning one question for each group is better than splitting the privacy budget in terms of accuracy of the aggregated result under LDP.
+Inspired by this idea, we divided the users randomly into $i$ groups and asked a single user group to submit their perturbed gradients using the entire privacy budget.
+In this way, each user only participates in one iteration of the learning process.
+This approach is also in line with the mini-batch gradient descent concept \cite{li2014efficient}, where the model is updated with a subset of training examples during one iteration.